Charging an Electric Car at Home

 Find out more about the benefits of a home charger here.

 Tip: An electric car will have either a Type 1 or a Type 2 connector and you'll need to choose a home charger that's compatible with it.
-To make it easy, we automatically make sure you get the right chargepoint for your vehicle when you order.
+To make it easy, we offer a universal charger, which can connect to both types of cable.

 Cost of installing a dedicated home charger